improving-minnesota/react-redux-workshop/labs/content/labs/02-first-component.md

 export default Projects;
 ```

 * Now we need to give the component some data to render.
 A good holding place is the component's *state*.
 We need to initialize state with the data in a constructor.
+Add this constructor at the top of the class:

 ```javascript
 constructor(props) {